will-figure/blockito/README.md

 environment variable when starting the server.

-`--embedding` tells `llama-server` to run in embedding mode, which is what we want for the embedding model (I'm still learning more about this).
+`--embedding` tells `llama-server` to run in embedding mode, which is what we want for the embedding model (We're still learning more about this).

 We then have the `groups` section where we can define groups of models to by combined on the same server.